MolBIFFM/diana/README.md

 ---

-CORUM protein complex, Gene Ontology term and Reactome pathway enrichment of the protein-protein interaction network can be assessed.
+Gene Ontology term and Reactome pathway enrichment of the protein-protein interaction network can be assessed.

-The proteins considered can be restricted, based on mass spectrometric associated measurements, either by a union or intersection of specified subsets of proteins from the protein-protein interaction network.
+The proteins considered can be restricted, based on their associated mass spectrometric measurements, either by a union or intersection of specified subsets of proteins exceeding a specified range of measurements.

 ```json
 {